 Also, if you think about it, every KitchenAid attachment helps with jobs that require longer periods of time and effort.
 Mixing ingredients, kneading dough, rolling and cutting pasta, all take a considerable amount of time compared to the 30 seconds it takes to grind coffee beans.
 This might be the same reason why the company discontinued their can opener attachment too.

 3) Getting The Perfect Grind Is Hard (And Important!)

 I personally think this is the weakest argument as to why we can’t buy a KitchenAid burr grinder attachment but I’m going to briefly touch on it anyway.

 I’m not going to pretend I am a fountain of knowledge when it comes to coffee grinding, far from it.
 But I do know that there’s an art to making the perfect cuppa.
-From finding the perfect temperature, getting the perfect coffee to water ratio, there are so many different factors at play here.
+From finding the perfect temperature to getting the perfect coffee-to-water ratio, there are so many different factors at play here.

 One of the most important of these factors is the size, and consistency, of the grind.
 At the most basic level, there are two different ways to grind coffee beans, with a blade grinder or a burr grinder.
 Burr beats the blade grinder for consistency and control of grinding, which is why most decent coffee grinders opt for this design.

 Although there are KitchenAid attachments that already grind (like the Grain Mill that I will get to shortly) a slightly different style of burr grinders and need for these low moisture grinders.